Pabletea/StreamSculptor/README.md

 StreamSculptor is a platform that automatically detects the best moments from a VOD, generates short clips optimized for social media, creates SEO-friendly titles and descriptions, generates AI-stylized thumbnails, subtitles/translates clips, and provides a dashboard for review and publishing.

-<p style="color: red; font-weight: bold;">⚠️ NOTICE: Video processing times are currently longer than desired.
+⚠️ NOTICE: Video processing times are currently longer than desired.
 Actively working to reduce them.</p>